angular/angular/aio/content/guide/style-guide.md

 <div class='s-why'>
-  **Why?** The naming conventions should simply help find desited code faster and make it easier to understand.
+  **Why?** The naming conventions should simply help find desired code faster and make it easier to understand.

 </div>